PC Laptop Recommendations

 To determine the approximate age of an existing Dell laptop, see our Dell model years page.

-15-inch, 5.2-pound model: The Dell "Latitude E6540" has a large screen (1920 x 1080 pixels 15.6-inch Ultra Sharp FHD widescreen) and commensurate starting weight (about 5.2 pounds).
-The 6540 has a built-in DVD drive and includes 8.0 GB memory, a 320 GB hard drive, an Intel Core i5-4310M 2.7 GHz processor, and a discrete AMD Radeon HD 8790M 2 GB graphics card, a backlit keyboard with numeric keypad (see the photo illustration on this page, below).
-ECN upgrades include webcam, carrying case, and 4 year "CompleteCare" (accidental damage protection) warranty.
-Total cost is approximately $1287.
+15-inch, 5.2-pound model: The Dell "Latitude E5580" (NEW SPRING 2017-replaces the E5570) has a large screen (1366 x 768 pixels 15.6-inch Ultra Sharp FHD widescreen) and commensurate starting weight (about 5.2 pounds).
+The 5580 includes 8.0 GB memory, a 128GB, SS hard drive, an Intel Core i5-7200U 2.5 GHz processor, a keyboard with numeric keypad (see the photo illustration on this page, below).
+ECN upgrades include a non-touch FHD LCD/w HD Cam (WWLAN) display, carrying case, and 4 year "CompleteCare" (accidental damage protection) warranty and keep your hard drive.
+Total cost is approximately $965.
+Note, If a thunderbolt dock is desired, a higher processor will be required which will add additional cost to the configuration.

 Contact ECN for build-to-order pricing if you need to change these specifications.
-A higher-resolution display (1920 x 1080 pixels, adds about $90), a touch-enabled display, and higher-capacity storage are among the available options.
+A touch-enabled display, and higher-capacity storage are among the many available options.

 Consumer models, netbooks, and/or other brands